Deano24/Domino/README.md

-# Contest Entry in the Annual DLE Game Tournament
+# Deano24 Domino

-A domino game to be entered into the annual DLE game tournament.
+A simple remake of the historical domino game.

 ## Getting Started